 Dunn set the binoculars on the black walnut windowsill, swiveled his chair and looked hard into Davis MacLand’s eyes.
 “You had better be straight on this because I am not in the mood for any bullshit; not with scum across the street wrecking a beautiful, invigorating morning.
 I love weather like this, love it.
 The unstoppable power is, well—” He refocused on the fleeing demonstrators.
 “We should lock down that damned park so those communist punks make a nuisance of themselves somewhere out of my sight.
 It is sedition, treason; we ought to just shoot the fucks.”

 “This is serious, Mr. Secretary, I need your full attention.”
 MacLand nudged the memorandum folder across the polished desktop toward Griffin Dunn and opened it to section B-1.
 “Like I said, I got this from Jack Rollins not thirty minutes ago.
 Read it yourself.”

-Dunn sat still for a few moments; measured MacLand’s deadpan face, absently took a slug of his brandy and glanced through the folder.
+Dunn sat still for a moment, measured MacLand’s deadpan face, took a slug of his brandy and glanced through the folder.
 The first page in the memorandum targeted Helmit Zellick.
 Griffin took a thoughtful puff on his cigar and let the smoke out in a slow stream as he read the sheet.
 “Zellick is NRO.
 What does this have to do with us?
 They have their own people.”